freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/accessing-object-properties-with-variables.md

 console.log(myBreed); // "Doberman"
 ```

+The string `Doberman` would be displayed in the console.

 Another way you can use this concept is when the property's name is collected dynamically during the program execution, as follows:

 ```js